fg-research/website/docs/_sources/blog/general/posts/commodity-forecasting-forgan.rst.txt

         tf.config.threading.set_inter_op_parallelism_threads(1)
         tf.config.threading.set_intra_op_parallelism_threads(1)

-We then define the generator and discriminator architectures.
+We then define the generator and discriminator models, where we use LSTM layers as recurrent layers.

 .. code:: python